What’s the Difference Between Wasps and Bees?

 2. Difference in Nesting/Habitats

-The natural dwelling place of these creatures also tells us about the difference between them.
+The natural dwelling place of these creatures also tells us about their differences.

-The way wasp and bees construct their nest is an obvious giveaway on the sort of creature you are dealing with.
+How wasps and bees construct their nests is an obvious clue to the creature you are dealing with.

-Bee nests in cavities such as tree hollows, under the roof of a house, or in attics and even underground.
+Bees build their nests in cavities such as tree hollows, under a house’s roof, in attics, and even underground.
 They can also build their hives in rock crevices.

 Here, they make their nest from bee wax; the worker bees synthesize the wax from honey that their bodies digest and process.